xPuls3/Pendorian-Elite-UI/README.md

 ## Clone Policy
 If you create a clone or fork of this script and make edits, as long as you give credit where credit is due and provide a link to the original, you may create said clone and distribute it as much as you like within the Pendoria rules.

-Also, if all you're doing is small useful changes, consider contributing!
+Also, if all you're doing is small and useful changes, consider contributing!

 **Pro Tip:** GitHub is better than Greasyfork / Pastebin!
 (Fork this repository)